 {{ archive.Content | replace:" "," " | replace:" "," " | wordcount }}

-It should be noted that,replace:" "," "May require multiple chained calls to replace all consecutive spaces with a single space, because each call only handles the replacement once.
-For most cases,wordcountIt is sufficient for processing consecutive spaces.
-However, if you追求极致的精确, or need to handle specific non-standard whitespace characters,replaceit would be a good supplement.
+This is something that needs to be noted,replace:" "," "It may be necessary to chain calls multiple times to replace all consecutive spaces with a single space, because each call only handles the replacement once.
+For most cases,wordcountThe processing of consecutive spaces is already sufficient.
+But if you pursue ultimate precision or need to handle specific non-standard whitespace charactersreplaceit would be a good supplement.

-3. Standardize internal spacing(Optional but recommended): Use as neededreplaceProcess full-width spaces or replace multiple consecutive spaces with a single one.
+replaceHandle full-width spaces or replace multiple consecutive spaces with a single one. - Count words: Apply last

-`twig {% set cleaned_content = archive.Content | striptags | trim | replace:“ ”,” “ %} {% set word_count = cleaned_content | wordcount %}
+”`twig {% set cleaned_content = archive.Content | striptags | trim | replace: “ ” , “ “ %} {% set word_count = cleaned_content | wordcount %}

-Total number of words in the article
+Total number of characters in the article